Unionism in Ireland: Reaction to Gladstone's Home Rule Bills

 In June 1886, Gladstone tabled a The Government of Ireland Bill that was largely of his own drafting.
 Unionists were not persuaded by his inclusion of measures to limit the remit of a Dublin legislature and to reduce the weight of the popular vote (the 200 or so popularly elected members were to sit in session with 28 Irish Peers and a further 75 Members elected on a highly restrictive property franchise).
-Regardless of how it was constituted, they believed that an Irish legislature would enter into conflicts with the "imperial parliament" in London that could only be resolved through "complete separation".
+Regardless of how it was constituted, they believed that an Irish parliament (egged on by the "American Irish") would enter into conflicts with the "imperial parliament" in London that could only be resolved through "complete separation".

-In their opposition there was a clear economic interest.
 The upper and middle classes found in Britain and the Empire "a wide range of profitable careers--in the army, in the public services, in commerce--from which they might be shut out if the link between Ireland and Great Britain were weakened or severed".
 That same link was critical for all those employed in the great export industries of the North—textiles, engineering, shipbuilding.
 For these the Irish hinterland was less important than the industrial triangle that linked Belfast and region with Clydeside and the north of England.
 Yet the most popular summary of case against Irish self-government remained the message broadcast in a "great revival" of the Orange Order — "Home Rule means Rome Rule".

-In the north, the competition represented by the growing numbers of Catholics arriving at mill and factory gates had already given the once largely rural (and Anglican) Orange Order a new lease among Protestant workers.
+In the north, the competition represented by the growing numbers of Catholics arriving at mill and factory gates had already given the once largely rural Orange Order a new lease among Protestant workers.
 The pattern, in itself, was not unique to Belfast and its satellites.
 Glasgow, Manchester, Liverpool and other British centres experiencing large-scale Irish immigration developed similar Orange and nativist ward and workplace politics with which unionists—organised in the Loyalist Anti-Repeal Union—sought to connect.
 With Gladstone's conversion to home rule, politicians who had held aloof from the Order now embraced its militancy.
 Colonel Edward Saunderson, who had represented Cavan as a Liberal, donned an Orange sash "because", he said "the Orange society is alone capable of dealing with the condition of anarchy and rebellion which prevail in Ireland".

 In February 1886, playing, in his own words, the "Orange card", Lord Randolph Churchill assured a "monster meeting" of the Anti-Repeal Union in Belfast, that English Conservatives would "cast in their lot" with loyalists in resisting Home Rule, and he later coined the phrase that was to become the watchword of northern unionism: "Ulster will fight, and Ulster will be right".

 Gladstone's own party was split on Home Rule and the House divided against the measure.
 In 1891 Ulster's Liberal Unionists, part of a larger Liberal break with Gladstone, entered Saunderson's Irish Unionist Alliance, and at Westminster took the Conservative whip.